HomeEssential GuidesYour Essential Life Outside Service Guide: Training & Qualifications for Service Leavers...

 1. What This Topic Covers and Why It Matters

-Training & Qualifications in a resettlement context means the courses, licences, certifications and formal learning you choose to help you function smoothly in civilian life and improve employability.
-For service leavers, veterans and ex-military personnel, this includes everything from essential licences (for example, driving categories, trade tickets, security licences) to recognised qualifications (Level 2/3/4/degree level) and shorter certifications that prove competence.
+Training and qualifications in a resettlement context means the courses, licences, certifications and formal learning you choose to help you function effectively in civilian life and strengthen your employability.
+For service leavers, veterans and ex-military personnel, this can include everything from short compliance courses and sector licences to trade qualifications, Level 3 and Level 4 awards, higher education and structured professional development.

 Pathfinder Logo